lvivJavaClub/lvivJavaClub.github.io/_posts/2025-11-24-Event-397-Spring-7-@-Spring-boot-4.md

 video:
 ---

-This week on Java Club we will review the
-Join us next Thursday, at 10:00 Online
+This week on Java Club we will review the Spring 7 @ Spring boot 4 Join us next Thursday, at 10:00 Online